Rules & Scoring

-You may deposit money into your FanDuel account using Paypal or a Visa credit card (other cards such as MasterCard and American Express can be used via Paypal).
+You may deposit into your account using Visa, Mastercard, Discover, or PayPal (American Express can be used via PayPal).
 If you're having any problems depositing money then get in touch and we'll help you out.
 There may be limits on the amount you may deposit in certain circumstances.

 In accordance with state requirements, FanDuel restricts deposits in any calendar month for residents of certain states unless the user has requested and received approval for an increase.
 For Massachusetts residents the deposit limit level is $1,000 per calendar month.
 For Tennessee residents and people located in Tennessee, the deposit limit level is $2,500 per calendar month.

 We try to settle contests and run payments as quickly as possible, but must ensure we do so accurately.
 Most contests are settled shortly after the last game finishes.
 However, to settle we have to wait until all the player statistics have been reported by our third party stats provider.
 This lets us ensure that the final box scores are complete.
 Please note there can sometimes be last minute changes.
 If there is difficulty obtaining official results or issues with scoring, the contest may be settled the following day.

 During every game, we receive live scoring from one of our stats providers.
 After each game has ended, we receive the final box score, and settle all the contests.
 On rare occasions, the final box scores are revised after they have been released.
 When that happens, the player scores on FanDuel will not be updated and the settlements will not be revised.
 Note that this is not the same situation as a case where a correction needs to be made after settlement due to a problem with the data feed or the settlement process.
 In these cases the settlement process (including payment) may be reversed and games resettled correctly.